 - minimise exposure time

-- other hazardous properties i.e. toxic, carcinogen, mutagen
+- other hazardous properties such as toxic, carcinogen, mutagen

 - only use a dedicated HEPA filtered vacuum

 - waste should be considered hazardous (unless it can be demonstrated otherwise)

 This guidance is supported by a more detailed safety standard and generic risk assessment.